multi construction site security los angeles valley alarm solar powered pole mounted surveillance unit

 Flexible Deployment That Moves With Projects

 Mobile surveillance and repositionable cameras deploy and redeploy as projects progress.
-When a jobsite completes, units move to new locations.
-When project phases change and security needs shift, cameras relocate to new risk areas.
+When a jobsite completes, units don't sit idle.
+They move to your next location.
+When project phases change and security needs shift, cameras relocate to cover the new risk areas.

 Solar-powered options work for sites without power infrastructure or remote staging areas where running electricity isn't practical.
 Cellular connectivity provides network access without WiFi dependencies.
 This flexibility makes monitoring multiple job sites operationally feasible regardless of individual site conditions.